 The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

-The Canterbury campus has a thriving arts scene, with the Gulbenkian arts centre hosting drama, music, films, comedy and other events running throughout the year.
+The Canterbury campus has a thriving arts scene with the Gulbenkian, the University of Kent’s arts centre, hosting drama, music, films, comedy and events running throughout the year.
 The Gulbenkian acts as the front door to the Canterbury campus.
-With its welcoming foyer and licensed café bar, it provides a warm welcome to students, staff and visitors who enjoy a diverse range of live performance as well as independent and foreign language films.
+With its welcoming foyer and licensed café, it provides a warm welcome to students, staff and visitors who enjoy a wide and vibrant range of high quality arts events.

 The Jarman Building